catalyst-cloud/catalystcloud-docs/source/network/_scripts/create-network-dashboard.rst

 |

+For this example we will name our router "border-router", this is an arbitrary name, you could use whatever you would like.
-Name the router "border-router", select the admin state check-box and select "public-net" as the external network:
+Then select the admin state check-box and select "public-net" as the external network:

 .. image:: /network/_static/router-create.png